 Information and software visualization applications are difficult to build, requiring mathematical and programming skills to implement complex layout algorithms and dynamic graphics [51].
-Moreover, the development of 3D graphics applications is a hard work that consumes much more time than conventional 2D graphics applications, requiring specific knowledge about 3D geometry operations as well [41, 46].
-Although 3D graphics libraries, such as OpenGL [159], provide a complete application programmer interface (API), they demand significant effort to create even simple visualizations.
-In particular, most of these APIs require that the application of the programmer of the provide a complete application developer cultivate a thorough understanding of a complex programming model, which includes matrix operations, 3D geometry and lighting models [46].
+Moreover, the development of 3D graphics applications is a hard work that consumes much more time than conventional 2D graphics applications, requiring specific knowledge about 3D geometry operations as well [41], [46].
+Although 3D graphics libraries such as OpenGL [159] provide a complete application programming interface (API), they demand significant effort to create even simple visualizations.
+In particular, most of these APIs require that the application developer cultivate a thorough understanding of a complex programming model, which includes matrix operations, 3D geometry, and lighting models [46].

 For that reason, several toolkits and frameworks were developed to alleviate these problems.
-In fact, objectoriented frameworks are a powerful technique to build applications that increases the quality of the software and productivity.
+In fact, object-oriented frameworks are a powerful technique to build applications that increases the quality of the software and productivity.
 In short, a framework represents a reusable design for a specific software domain.
 To be more precise, using a framework implies the reuse of all the control structure codified in its classes and the production of only the specific code that will be called by the framework.
-Hence, different applications can be obtained by reusing code and the general design of the application [160].
+Hence, different applications can be obtained by reusing the code and the general design of the application [160].
 For example, several frameworks to build 3D graphics applications have been developed: GRAMS [43], GROOP [46], IRIS Inventor [41], and Java3D [42], among others.
 These frameworks, undoubtedly, make the development of 3D graphics applications easier.
-Similarly, specific frameworks and toolkits for virtual environments (VE) or distributed virtual environments (DVE) have been also proposed: VR DI-VERSE [161], Juggler [162], and a service and componentbased framework for DVE [163], among others.
+Similarly, specific frameworks and toolkits for VEs or distributed VEs (DVEs) have been also proposed: VR DIVERSE [161], Juggler [162], and a service- and component-based framework for DVE [163], among others.
 In addition, other approaches to develop 3D graphics include 3D modeling languages such as VRML [48] and its successor X3D [47].
 These technologies provide a way to model 3D scenes using a description language.
-In particular, X3D promises to be more successful, due to flexible XML-encoding, modularization through profiles and smarter 3D browsers.
-Moreover, on the top of X3D and XML, Contigra [45] introduced a component-based approach to construct interactive, three-dimensional applications, either stand-alone or web-based.
+In particular, X3D promises to be more successful, due to flexible XML encoding, modularization through profiles, and smarter 3D browsers.
+Moreover, on the top of X3D and XML, Contigra [45] introduced a component-based approach to construct interactive 3D applications, which are either stand alone or Web based.

-Specially, in the area of information visualization, there also exist several toolkits and frameworks.
-Some of them address just 2D visualizations [51, 164], but others provide 3D graphics capabilities as well [28, 165, 166].
+Especially, in the area of information visualization, there also exist several toolkits and frameworks.
+Some of them address just 2D visualizations [51], [164], but others provide 3D graphics capabilities as well [28], [165], [166].
 Moreover, software visualization frameworks have been also developed.
 In general, these frameworks support different metaphors, several layout algorithms, and binding functions.
-For instance, Mondrian [167] and Evolve [168] display 2D visualizations, Effects renders UML diagrams in three dimensions [169], Luthier [170] helps to visualize object-oriented applications and frameworks, and BLOOM [122] provides support for Box trees, File maps, different graph layouts and Point maps.
+For instance, Mondrian [167] and Evolve [168] display 2D visualizations, Effects renders UML diagrams in three dimensions [169], Luthier [170] helps to visualize objectoriented applications and frameworks, and BLOOM [122] provides support for Box trees, File maps, different graph layouts, and Point maps.
 Additionally, VOGUE [40] concentrates on integrating a number of 2D views to create a more powerful 3D visualization.
 This framework has been applied in a number of different visualization scenarios: parallel Linda programs, version control and module management, and a C++ class library browser.
-Other framework, SoftVision [52], supports interactive visualization (2D / 3D) and exploration of the structure, properties, and behavior of componentbased systems.
-Using this framework, developers can freely specify both, the component data to be examined (i.e., what they want to visualize) and how they want to view the data, by assembling pre-packaged components such as data editing, filtering, rendering, and user actions.
-Finally, vizz3D [49, 171] is a framework for creating new software visualizations that enables to configure online views and their mappings instead of hand-coding them.
+Another framework, Soft Vision [52], supports interactive visualization (2D/3D) and exploration of the structure, properties, and behavior of component-based systems.
+Using this framework, developers can freely specify both the component data to be examined (i.e., what they want to visualize) and how they want to view the data by assembling prepackaged components such as data editing, filtering, rendering, and user actions.
+Finally, vizz3D [49], [171] is a framework for creating new software visualizations that enables us to configure online views and their mappings instead of hand-coding them.